I-prefixes disappear from interface names

 How to Say Goodbye to the I-names?

-with full compatibility.
-It was a process planned many years in advance, which
+Quietly and with full backward compatibility.
+It was a process planned many

-makes autoloading work for the alias as well, and forces the editor to strike it
+alias, and it forces the editor to strike through it as

-In some cases, I did not rename the interface because the plan was to change
+In some cases, I did not rename the interface because it was planned to be

-time as part of the transition), or because I am planning a different
+simultaneously during the transition), or because I am planning a different

 In some cases, removing the prefix was not possible because the name was

-IResponse will remain prefixed, as a reminder of a former time.
+IResponse will remain prefixed, as a reminder of a bygone era.
 And

-but I'm not sure if their existence is useful at all.
-Aliases will continue to
+for which I am not sure if their existence is useful at all.
+The aliases will,

 of course, continue to work.